-Dr. Marvin Singh is an Integrative Gastroenterologist in San Diego, California, and a Member of the Board and Diplomate of the American Board of Integrative Medicine.
+Marvin Singh, M.D is an Integrative Gastroenterologist in San Diego, California, and a Member of the Board and Diplomate of the American Board of Integrative Medicine.
 He is also trained and board certified in Internal Medicine and Gastroenterology/Hepatology.
 A graduate of Virginia Commonwealth University School of Medicine, Singh completed his residency training in Internal Medicine at the University of Michigan Health System followed by fellowship training in Gastroenterology at Scripps Clinic Torrey Pines.
 Singh was trained by Andrew Weil, M.D., a pioneer in the field of integrative medicine, at the Andrew Weil Center for Integrative Medicine.
-He is currently a voluntary Assistant Clinical Professor at UCSD in the Department of Family Medicine and Public Health; prior to this, he has been a Clinical Assistant Professor at UCLA and an Assistant Professor of Medicine at Johns Hopkins University.
+He is currently the Director of Integrative Gastroenterology at the Susan Samueli Integrative Health Institute at UC Irvine.
+He is also currently a voluntary Assistant Clinical Professor at UCSD in the Department of Family Medicine and Public Health; prior to this, he has been a Clinical Assistant Professor at UCLA and an Assistant Professor of Medicine at Johns Hopkins University.
 Singh is a member of the American Academy of Anti-Aging Medicine, American College of Lifestyle Medicine, and many other societies.
 He is actively involved in the American Gastroenterological Association.
 He is one of the editors of the textbook of Integrative Gastroenterology, 2nd edition (a Weil Series text) and has written several book chapters and articles.
 He is dedicated to guiding his clients toward optimal wellness every step of the way, using the most cutting edge technologies to design highly personalized precision based protocols and help them stay on top of their health, rather than underneath disease.
-Towards this end, he founded Precisione Clinic, to bring the best in preventive medicine to his clients.
+Towards this end, he founded Precisione Clinic, to bring the best in preventive medicine to his clients.s.

 Connect with Marvin Singh, M.D.